VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations.
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## Current data set
+## Next (October) data set

-* Presented on **September 9th, 2020**.
-The current example data set focuses on [adverse events](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-09-09).
-The adverse events example data set is based on a clinical trial for treatment of Type II diabetes in adults that cannot manage their blood glucose control with a single oral therapy.
-The primary outcome was mean HbA1c at 6 months.
-AEs were monitored and collected for the entire course of the study.
+* Presented on **October 14th, 2020**.
+The October challenge focuses on [mediation analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-10-14).
+The example data set is based on a clinical trial for treatment of a dermatological disease.
+The measure of interest is DLQI (patient reported outcome) at 16 weeks.
+Three explanatory variables are considered:  itch, body surface area (BSA) and redness of the skin.

-Are there ways to present [adverse events set](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/master/data/2020/2020-09-09/2020-09-09-fake-data_aes.csv) in a more informative and effective way?
+Are there ways to present [mediation data](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/master/data/2020/2020-10-14/mediation_data.csv) in an informative and effective way?

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)